Hurricane Ida - Belle Chasse, Louisiana

 Have all volunteers participating on a deployment complete form SCDR1.
 The SCDR1 must be kept on your unit while you are deployed, in case of accident or injury to the person.
 You may be asked to make copies of these forms for the On-Site Incident Commander.
 After returning from deployment, send your team’s SCDR1 forms to the state DR office.
 (Note: this is a change from previous practice, due to liability issues.)

 If a “Spontaneous Untrained Volunteer” (SUV) travels and works with your team, have them complete this form/waiver, and send it to the state DR office along with your team’s Personal Info Forms after the deployment.

 The Unit Leader will complete and turn in a team roster.
 There are several ways to do this – choose one of these ways:

-If untrained volunteers (SUVs) work with your team, have them sign in and out on this form and document their hours.
+If local untrained volunteers (SUVs) work with your team, have them sign in and out on this form and document their hours.
 We will not provide insurance for these folks, but we need to know how many volunteer hours went into the job, including SUV hours.
 Please send completed form to the state office by mail, fax, or email, along with the SCDR1 and 1a Personal Info Forms.

 NOTE: Before beginning any assignment, written permission of the property owner MUST be obtained on form SCDR3.

-Assessment teams should take and complete SCDR4 forms as they assess damage.
+Assessment teams should complete SCDR4 forms as they assess damage.
 These forms are used to record the job type and determine the extent of damage, size of the job, type of tools, equipment, and materials needed.
 These forms accompany the SCDR3, and should be turned in to the Command Post so that adequate units and equipment may be secured.